kuleshov/teaching-material/README.md

-# Tutorials for Stanford cs228 and cs231n
+# Python and Numpy Tutorials for Stanford and Cornell Courses

+Preparatory material for machine learning courses at Stanford at Cornell.
+Covers Python and Numpy.
+This has been used for:
-Preparatory material for the probabilistic graphical models and the deep learning classes at Stanford.
+* The probabilistic graphical models and the deep learning courses at Stanford.
+* The applied machine learning course and deep generative models courses at Cornell.

 ## Material